An architect's guide to DevOps pipelines: Continuous integration & continuous delivery (CI/CD)

 First, here are a few examples of the DevOps pipeline tools.
-Note that these tools are usually equivalent to the DevOps pipeline for the application developers as well:
+Note that these tools are usually equivalent to the DevOps pipeline for the application developers:

 - GitHub Action

-You also have several choices for the Source Control Management (SCM) tools.
+You also have several choices for SCM tools.
 Here are a few examples:

-Most importantly, to perform the infrastructure-related activities, such as provisioning a cluster, building a custom VM image, etc., you need to have configuration management tools and shell scripts, such as the ones below:
+Most importantly, to perform the infrastructure-related activities, such as provisioning a cluster or building a custom VM image, you need to have configuration management tools and shell scripts, such as the ones below: